ooni/docs/src/content/docs/backend/index.md

 For example:

--   Pull request 751 builds a package versioned 1.0.79\~pr751-14.
+ * Pull request 751 builds a package versioned 1.0.79\~pr751-14.
 The package is deployed on the testbed.

--   Pull request 752, opened later, is rebased on top of 751 and builds a package versioned 1.0.80\~pr752-51.
+ * Pull request 752, opened later, is rebased on top of 751 and builds a package versioned 1.0.80\~pr752-51.
 The package is deployed on the testbed.

--   The need to reorder the two PRs arises.
+ * The need to reorder the two PRs arises.
 PR 751 is now rebased on top of 752.
 The changelog file is manually updated to version 1.0.81 The CI now generates 1.0.81\~pr751-43 and the packa

-See the subchapter on the [The deployer tool](#the-deployer-tool)<sub><sup> </sup></sub>🔧
+See the subchapter on the [The deployer tool](#the-deployer-tool)&thinsp;🔧

 ## Code documentation generation
 The configuration lives at: